localstack/snowflake-docs/content/en/getting-started/quickstart/index.md

 $ localstack stop
 {{< / command >}}

 LocalStack is ephemeral and doesn't persist data across restarts.
 It runs inside a Docker container, and once it’s stopped, all locally created resources are automatically removed.
+In a future release of the Snowflake emulator, we will provide proper persistence and integration with our [Cloud Pods](https://docs.localstack.cloud/user-guide/state-management/cloud-pods/) feature as well.

 ## Next steps